Marc-Solution/Mavera/TESTING.md

 #### HTML validator - https://validator.w3.org/

-I tested my code in the w3 html validator.
+I tested the code in the w3 html validator.
 I got two errors.
 The first error was in the what customers say section in the index.html page.
 The problem was that there was no header directly after the section tag.
 The header came later in the section.
 I moved the header so that it comes directly after the section tag.
 It worked and it was approved.

 The second error was in the same section.
 It had to do with the customer review images.
 I am not really sure exactly what the second error was.
 I changed these two things and it got approved.